-The exact cause of penile cancer is not known, however, many risk factors for getting penile cancer are known.
+The exact cause is not known, however, many risk factors for getting penile cancer are known.
 A risk factor is something that increases a person’s chance of getting a disease.
-Some risk factors for penile cancer are:
+Some risk factors are:

-- HPV infection (human papilloma virus infection) – HPV is a virus.
+Human papilloma virus infection is a virus.
 There are many strains of HPV.
 Some strains cause genital warts and others can cause cancer, including penile cancer.
 HPV is considered a sexually transmitted virus, as most people contract it through contact with infected sex organs.